-5 public speaking tips
+9 public speaking tips

-When it comes down to it, public speaking skills are all about being able to communicate effectively with your audience.
+When it comes down to it, public speaking is all about being able to communicate effectively with your audience.
 Here are Tony’s public speaking tips on how to master the art and get any group of people, no matter how small or large, on your side.

 “What we can or cannot do, what we consider possible or impossible, is rarely a function of our true capability.
 It is more likely a function of our beliefs about who we are.” – Tony Robbins

 Ask yourself this: What’s your biggest fear when it comes to public speaking?
-Determining your fears will help you decide which public speaking skills you need to work on the most.
+Determining your fears will help you decide which public speaking tips you need to work on the most.
 For most people, it’s the fear of embarrassing themselves in front of a crowd or finding out they really have nothing to say or no way to connect with others.
 These are limiting beliefs based on a combination of factors including past results, your environment and lack of knowledge.

 When you get too hung up on these fears, you become incapable of delivering an incredible presentation.
 Instead of thinking of what could go wrong, start thinking about all the things that can go right.
 What would it be like if you could not fail?
 Step into that mindset and how to speak in public will suddenly become much easier.
 As Todd Herman recommends, create an “alter ego” that you feel possesses the skills you fear you lack.
 When you step in front of a crowd, channel that persona who is confident, knowledgeable and truly cannot fail.
 Not only will this help you learn how to improve public speaking, but it can also increase your confidence in many other areas of life.

 2. Master your physical state